Follow us on:

-Facilities include the Cardiovascular Engineering Labs (McGill and Montreal Heart Institute) housing a PIV system from TSI, a Rheometer from Bohlin, a Pulsatile pump from Harvard Apparatus, a Bio-pump from Medtronic, Roller pumps from Masterflex, ELF3200 Mechanical tester for soft tissues from Enduratec, High precision pressure gages, EMF flow meters and various modeling software (Fidap, Matlab, Labview, Ansys, Pro-E, ICEM, Femlab).
-The voice production related facilities include a Dantec time-resolved PIV system, a Dantec hot-wire anemometry system, one Dantec LDA, one Varian gas chromatograph, one Agilent Vxi data acquisition system, one Polytec LDV system with both standard and fiber optic heads, one B&K sound level meter, a number of microphones, accelerometers, pressure and flow transducers, and several computers as well as software (Abaqus, Fluent, Comsol, Power Flow, Solid Works).
-The mechanical properties of small bone or teeth sample is measured with miniature loading stages, where small-scale deformation and fracture mechanisms can be monitored with optical or atomic force microscopy.
-The group has also access to CLUMEQ supercomputing facilities to model and predict the deformation and fracture processes in biological tissues.
+Our primary facility is the Biomechanics laboratory in the MacDonald building on the downtown McGill campus.
+The laboratory houses a PIV system from TSI, a rheometer from Bohlin, a pulsatile pump from Harvard Apparatus, a Bio-Pump from Medtronic, roller pumps from Masterflex, ELF3200 mechanical tester for soft tissues from Enduratec, high-precision pressure gages, EMF flow meters, and various modeling software (Fidap, Matlab, Labview, Ansys, Pro-E, ICEM, Femlab).
+Facilities involved with voice production contain a Dantec time-resolved PIV system, a Dantec hot-wire anemometry system, one Dantec LDA, one Varian gas chromatograph, one Agilent VXI data acquisition system, one Polytec LDV system with both standard and fiber optic heads, one B&K sound level meter, microphones, accelerometers, pressure and flow transducers, computers, and software (Abaqus, Fluent, Comsol, Power Flow, Solid Works).
+The characterization of the structure, properties and mechanics of a variety of biological materials is performed with a suite of loading stages with in-situ imaging capabilities.

-Research funding is primarily contributed by the federal as well as the provincial governments through the following agencies CIHR, NSERC, CFI, FRSQ, FQRNT, and industries such as Medtronic, Baylis Medical, Coroneo Medical, Opsens Inc. Funding from NIH NIDCD grant R01 DC005788 is also gratefully acknowledged.
+Research funding is primarily contributed by the federal and provincial governments through CIHR, NSERC, CFI, NIH, FRSQ and FRQNT and industrial partners, such as Medtronic, Baylis Medical, Coroneo Medical and Opsens Inc.

 Associated Academic Faculty